Poirrier History, Family Crest & Coats of Arms

 Early Origins of the Poirrier family

-Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat in the seigneurie of Amfreville.
+The surname Poirrier was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat in the seigneurie of Amfreville.

 Early History of the Poirrier family